amazeeio/drutiny-plugin-example/docs/Setup/drutiny-summary.md

 See [Policies](https://drutiny.readthedocs.io/en/2.x/policy/)

 ### What are Audits?
-An audit contains the test logic that a single policy can be run against.
+An audit contains the logic that a policy can be run against.

 This can be done by using `policy:audit` and passing the policy name and site target: